 NUMBERS 1V1s: 1 vs 1 numbers with shooting.
 Give every player a number and have them stand on the middle line.
-Coach calls out the numbers and kicks a ball from the goal line out towards the midline.
+The Coach calls out the numbers and kicks a ball from the goal line out towards the midline.
 Players compete to shoot on goal.
-Try to balance skills of the same number player, however, if skill levels are imbalanced, call out a second number to help.
+Try to balance skills of the same number of players, however, if skill levels are imbalanced, call out a second number to help.

-GAMES: 35 min.
-4v4 or 5v5.
-No goalies.
+GAMES: 30 min.
+6v6 or 7v7 with goalies.

 WEEK 5